-If ISP is approved FSANZ proposes to regulate ISP within Table to clause 14 - Permitted processing aids with miscellaneous functions of Standard 1.3.3 - Processing Aids, giving specific functions of how it can be used, for which products it can be used for, a detailed name of the protein and a maximum permitted level.
+FSANZ proposes to regulate ISP within the Table to clause 14 - Permitted Processing Aids with Miscellaneous Functions of Standard 1.3.3 - Processing Aids, giving specific functions of how it can be used, for which products it can be used, a detailed name of the protein and a maximum permitted level.
+In reaching this decision, FSANZ considered the following points.